 (i) Batch weights of Portland Cement and supplemental cementitious materials

-(j) Batch weights of coarse, intermediate and fine aggregates
+(j) Batch weights of coarse, intermediate, and fine aggregates

 (k) Batch weight of water

+(l) For optimized mixes, the allowable gradation range

 501.3.2 Paving Concrete.
-For PCCP mixes, the gradation requirements of Sec 1005 will not apply.
+For PCCP mixes, the coarse aggregate gradation requirements of Sec 1005 will not apply.
 For all fractions, 100 percent of each fraction shall pass the 2-inch sieve.
 When Grade F is required, 100 percent of each fraction shall pass the 3/4-inch sieve.

-501.3.4 Non-Optimized Masonry Concrete.
-When optimized aggregate gradations are not selected by the contractor, all provisions, including gradations requirements of Sec 1005 shall apply
+501.3.3 Masonry Concrete.
+All provisions, including gradations requirements of Sec 1005 shall apply.

-501.3.x Modified B-2 Concrete.

-501.3.3 Optimized Mix Designs.
+501.3.3.1 Modified B-2 Concrete.
+Modified B-2 (MB-2) concrete may be used in-place of Class B-2 Concrete.
+Modified B-2 (MB-2) concrete shall use at least one supplementary cementitious material in accordance with this specification.
+In no case shall MB-2 concrete use less than 15 percent fly ash or GGBFS when used as the individual supplementary cementitious material.
+In no case shall MB-2 concrete use less than 6 percent metakaolin when used as the individual supplementary cementitious material.

+501.3.4 Optimized Mix Designs.
+The contractor may submit an optimized mix design which has a maximum 50 pounds per cubic yard reduction in cement from that shown in the tables.
+If the contractor chooses this option, the

+mixture will be subject to review, laboratory testing and approval by the engineer.

-501.3.3.1 Optimized Masonry Concrete.
+501.3.4.1 Optimized Masonry Concrete.
 For optimized PCCM mixes, the gradation requirements of Sec 1005.2 and Sec 1005.3 will not apply.
 For coarse aggregate, 100 percent of each fraction shall pass the one-inch sieve and no more that 2.5 percent shall pass the No. 200 sieve.
 This value may be increased to 3.0 percent passing, provided there is no more than 1.0 percent of the material passing the No. 200 sieve in the fine aggregate.
 For fine aggregate, no more than 2.0 percent shall pass the No. 200 sieve for natural sand, and no more than 4.0 percent shall pass the No. 200 sieve for manufactured sand.

 501.3.5 Fine Aggregate Classes.
-Fine aggregates are grouped into four classes and a minimum cement factor has been established for each class.
+Fine aggregates are grouped into four classes of sand as defined by Sec 1005 and a minimum cement factor has been established for each class in Sec 501.3.6.

+501.3.5.1 Manufactured Sand.
+Manufactured sand produced from limestone or dolomite shall not be used in Portland cement concrete for driving surfaces such as bridge decks, pavements and full depth shoulders

 501.3.6 Cement Factors.
 The minimum cement requirements in pounds per cubic yard of concrete for the various classes of sand shall be as follows: